UAE, AFGHANISTAN

 THE AFGHANS

-Where do I start with the people of Afghanistan.
-There were countless experiences and interactions that I will remember, most of them were happy to chat even considering the camera I was casually sticking into their faces.
-I lost count of the number of times I was asked for Chai and back to their home for dinner, and each time I felt guilty for having to say now.
-If I was to return I would give myself an extra few days just to be able to spend them with the local.
+Where do I start with the people of Afghanistan?
+There were countless experiences and interactions that I will remember, most of which were happy to chat, even considering the camera I was casually sticking into their faces.
+I lost count of of many times I was asked for Chai and back to their home for dinner, and each time I felt guilty for having to say no. If I were to return, I would give myself an extra few days to spend with the locals.

-It’s not the fact the locals were so friendly that surprised me, its what they have all gone through over the past 40 years and still remain so open and generous.
-There isn’t a soul in Afghanistan who hasn’t lived through a war as Afghanistan has not experienced peace for over 200 years.
-Add that to the brutal working conditions and long hours many of these people have to endure and rightly so they should really be a pack of miserable sods.
-But I find this a lot, the less people have the more content and generous they seem to be.
-Here they have time for you and although they might not have much, they are willing to give it all to you.
+It’s not the fact that the locals were so friendly that surprised me, it’s what they have all gone through over the past 40 years and still remain so open and generous.
+There isn’t a soul in Afghanistan who hasn’t lived through a war, as Afghanistan has not experienced peace for over 200 years.
+Add that to the brutal working conditions and long hours many of these people have to endure, and rightly so, they should really be a pack of miserable sods.
+But I find this a lot: the fewer people there are, the more content and generous they seem.
+Here, they have time for you, and although they might not have much, they are willing to give it all.

 RATINGS….